CPJKU/FairnessRetrievalResults/README.md

 # Welcome

-The repository provides the code and resources for measuring/addressing societal biases in retrieval resultsm as discussed in the paper:
+The repository provides the code and resources for measuring and addressing societal biases in retrieval results, as discussed in the paper:

-Societal Biases in Retrieved Contents: Measurement Framework and Adversarial Mitigation of BERT Rankers.
+Societal Biases in Retrieved Contents: Measurement Framework and Adversarial Mitigation of BERT Rankers.\

-*Navid Rekabsaz, Simone Kopeinik, Markus Schedl*.
+*Navid Rekabsaz, Simone Kopeinik, Markus Schedl*. \

-In proceedings of the 44th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2021), July 2021.
+In proceedings of the 44th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2021), July 2021.\
 [Paper](https://arxiv.org/abs/2104.13640)

-Please find more information about the contributions of the work in each of the following folders:
+Please find more information about each of the contributions in its corresponding folder:

-- `dataset`: the dataset of fairness sensitive queries.
+- `dataset`: The dataset of fairness sensitive queries.
-- `measurement`: the code for measuring FaiRR and NFaiRR metrics on ranking results as well as ranker-agnostic document sets.
+- `measurement`: The code for measuring FaiRR and NFaiRR metrics, calculated on ranking results or on ranker-agnostic document sets.
-- `adversarial_mitigation`: codes for adversarial training of BERT rankers (AdvBERT).
+- `adversarial_mitigation`: The code for adversarial training of BERT rankers to mitigate gender bias (AdvBERT).

-For any question please contact [Navid](mailto:navid.rekabsaz@jku.at).

 ```
 @inproceedings{rekabsaz2021fairnessir,